dsgiitr/kge-clip/README.md

 This project is an exploration into how we can bridge the gap between text and image embeddings within a shared 3D space.
 Through this journey, we aim to discover the hidden relationships and contextual understandings that traditional methods might miss.

-## Are Vector Embeddings even a problem!?
+## Are Traditional Vector Embeddings even a problem!?

 When we create vector embeddings for text and images using Large Language Models (LLMs) or generative models, the results often lack contextual depth.
 Imagine having a map but no sense of direction—that’s what these embeddings feel like!